rho9/chatbot_leo/README.md

 In this work we follow the treatment manual to implement LEO, a chat-bot which purpose is to help people with socialization problems or that suffer from social phobia using AI.
 The structure of LEO is a rules-based model enriched by a machine readable corpus inferred from real psychological sessions.
-At this stage the implemented psychological sessions are the firts and the second.
+At this stage the implemented psychological sessions are the first and the second one.

 ## Structure: